-Approximately 100,000 American horses are live-exported every year to Canada and Mexico to be slaughtered for human consumption.
-Driven by profit, the horses are reduced to a price per pound commodity in the international horsemeat trade.
+Every year, over 80,000 American horses are live-exported over the borders to Canada and Mexico to be slaughtered for human consumption.
+Driven by profit, the horses are reduced to nothing but a price per pound commodity in the international horsemeat trade.

 ALL HORSES AT RISK